 Research design and method

-This research aims to understand complexity in government digital transformation projects.
+This research aims to understand complexity in a government digital transformation project.
 We used a case study as the research method for collecting the data.
 According to Benbasat et al [45] there are three key reasons why case study research is an appropriate research strategy in fields where information system and (digital) technology are involved.
-First, the researcher can study information systems and technology in their natural settings, thus learn about the state of the art, and generate theories from practice.
-Secondly, the case study method allows the researcher to answer "how" and "why" questions, that is, to understand the nature and complexity of the processes taking place [46][1].
+First, the researcher can study information systems and technology in their natural settings.
+Secondly, the case study method allows the researcher to answer "how" and "why" questions, that is, to understand the nature and complexity of the processes taking place [46].
 Lastly, the case approach is an appropriate way to research an area in which seeks new insight due lack of previous studies.
 In this respect, an in-depth case study was considered an appropriate research method for collecting the necessary data and analyzing complexity in digital transformation projects.
 The single case study design is also commonly used in digital government research [12, 47] [12] [47].

 The selection of the case was taken on the basis of high expectations about the information content it will provide.
-A typical or extreme case often reveals more information because it involves several actors and basic mechanisms in the situation studied [48] [54].
+A typical or extreme case often reveals more information because it involves several actors and basic mechanisms in the situation studied [48].
 For our study, we sought an ongoing digital transformation project that was set up to produce high-end, seamless digital solutions for citizens and businesses.
 A second criterion was that the case should include collaboration between several public agencies and sectors.
-Studies have shown that digital transformation projects in the public sector tend to be more concerned with collaborative, inter-organizational strategies and value creation compared with traditional IT-projects [49, 50] [55],[56].
+Studies have shown that digital transformation projects in the public sector tend to be more concerned with collaborative, inter-organizational strategies and value creation compared with traditional IT-projects [49, 50].
 A third and final criterion when selecting the case was to investigate a case that had been running for some time, thus having the potential to provide information on project experiences.